 The Company's exploration activities in Mexico can be seasonal, with less work conducted in Mexico during certain summer months due to the rainy season.
-During fiscal 2013, the Company has been active in exploring in Mexico and the exploration and other expenditures for the year reflect this activity.
+During fiscal 2014 and fiscal 2013, the Company has been active in exploring in Mexico and the exploration and other expenditures for the year reflect this activity.
 In addition, the Company's quarterly results from operations are also affected by the market for securities.
 The Company's primary source of funding is through the issuance of share capital.
 When the capital markets are depressed, the Company's activity level normally declines accordingly.
-As capital markets strengthen and the Company is able to secure equity financing with favorable terms, the Company's activity levels and the size and scope of planned exploration projects will also increase.
-Stronger capital markets allowed the Company to realize gains from the sale of investments.
-These gains help to offset the Company's administrative expenses, and contribute to an overall reduction in the Company's reported quarterly and annual losses.
+As capital markets strengthen and the Company is able to secure equity financing with favorable terms, the Company's activity levels and the size and scope of planned exploration projects will also increase